 - Constant trimming/removing to maintain fast plant growth.

-If you think that the main reason of ammonia in the tank is a fish, snail or shrimp waste you are only half-right.
+If you think that the main reason of ammonia in the tank is fish, snail, or shrimp waste you are only half-right.

 Everything starts with the food we add there.
 I will repeat it again that the whole concept of no water change tank setups is all about the balance of Input (Food) with Output (Nitrogen gas).
 Obviously, the less food is going in, the less you have to worry about it.